Audrey's Dance: Twin Peaks: The Return (2017)

-Dean Hurley, the music supervisor for the third season, said the song had been used in the original series as a "hypnotic thing where [Audrey is] almost overtaken and goes into a trance dancing to the song".
-The use of the song in the third season was intended to convey a similar effect.
+Dean Hurley, the music supervisor for the third season, said the piece had been used in the original series as a "hypnotic thing where [Audrey is] almost overtaken and goes into a trance dancing to the song".
+The use of the piece in the third season was intended to convey a similar effect.
 Hurley continued:

 Samples and cover versions

 San Francisco-based rapper Andre Nickatina sampled "Audrey's Dance" for his 1995 track "Straight 2 the Point", which is not a rap song per se but a series of name drops over a beat.
 At Danish music site Heartbeats.dk, Fabian Hansen wrote (translated into English) that "with its tough jazz beat and creepy keys, 'Audrey's Dance' is actually quite impeccable as a musical backdrop for gangsta attitudes."

 In 2016, experimental rock band Xiu Xiu covered "Audrey's Dance" on Plays the Music of Twin Peaks.
 The rendition was praised in Pitchfork, whose contributor Daniel Dylan Wray wrote that the band's "usual sonic attack was mellowed considerably by the rich ambience of Badalamenti's original" and that their cover "feels both experimental yet deeply attuned to what made Twin Peaks such a fascinating listen—and watch, of course—in the first place."
 Tom Marsh of The Quietus wrote "[t]here's something really satisfying about hearing the vibraphone theme to 'Audrey's Dance' suddenly pop up over a scratchy, subterranean bedrock of electronic drums and synth squiggles," calling the cover "a pretty perfect marriage of styles, and when guitar squawls, skitter percussion and random beeps complicate the mix, it sounds jazzy but never like a cacophony, because those Badalamenti vibraphone and piano motifs guide us through."